 From the standpoint of safety, reliability, feasibility, and cost and other criteria, it is difficult to assess whether Line 1600 should remain at 512 psig or 320 psig in the short term.
 From a safety standpoint, if Line 1600 remains at 512 psig, then the line can be periodically pigged with ILI and be subject to TIMP standards that may lessen the risk associated with potential Line 1600 rupture.
-On the other hand, if the MAOP of Line 1600 is only 320 psig, then it will not be possible to pig the line even though the Applicants reassure parties that they are willing to perform additional transmission integrity management program protocols rather than less stringent distribution integrity management protocols.
+On the other hand, if Line 1600 is derated, then it may not be possible to pig the line even though the Applicants reassure parties that they are willing to perform additional transmission integrity management program protocols rather than less stringent distribution integrity management protocols.
 If there are problems with Line 1600 at the lower pressure, it is more likely to leak than rupture, resulting in less impact in high consequence areas.
 As POC and other parties point out, Line 1600 is subject to mechanical damage regardless of whether it is a transmission line or distribution line at varying operating pressures.
-In the long term, most parties and experts do not dispute that lowering the pressure of Line 1600 to below 20% SMYS would decrease the risk of Line 1600 pipeline rupture.
+In the long term, most parties and experts do not dispute that derating Line 1600 below 20% SMYS would decrease the risk of Line 1600 pipeline rupture.

-From a reliability standpoint, if Line 1600 is maintained at 512 psig, then there would be no short-term capacity issue due to the approximately 25 MMcfd capacity reduction on Line 1600.
-(See Section 6, "Short- and Long-term Otay Mesa Alternative Supply.")
-On the other hand, if the pressure of Line 1600 is immediately lowered without alternative capacity in place, then there is the potential for curtailments under a 1-in-10 cold day event until 2023 when gas demand is forecast to decrease below 570 MMcfd.
+From a reliability standpoint, if Line 1600 is maintained at 512 psig, then there would be no short-term supply deficit (approximately 25 MMcfd if Line 1600 were derated).
+(See Section 6, "Short and Long-term Otay Mesa Alternative Supply.")
+On the other hand, if Line 1600 is derated without alternative supplies to replace any deficit, then there is a significant potential for outages under 1-in-10 cold day event until 2023 when gas demand is expected to decrease.

-From a feasibility standpoint, if Line 1600 remains a transmission line with an MAOP of 512 psig, Applicants have confirmed that hydrotesting is feasible.
+From a feasibility standpoint, if Line 1600 remains a transmission line at 512 psig operating pressure, Applicants have confirmed that hydrotesting is feasible.
 Further, if SED's definition of "distribution center" is adopted by the Commission and Line 1600 remains a transmission line, then requirements under Pub.
 Util.
-Code § 958 to hydrostatically pressure test or replace would be implemented regardless of an MAOP at 512 psig or 320 psig.
+Code § 958 to hydrostatically pressure test or replace would be implemented regardless of operating pressure at 512 psig or 320 psig.